zck/unit-test.arc/README.markdown

     arc> (run-suite math)

     Running suite math
-    math.multiplying-works passed!
-    math.adding-works passed!
-    In math, 2 of 2 passed.
+    In suite math, all 2 tests passed!
     Yay!
-All 2 tests pass!
-Get yourself a cookie. nil
+All 2 tests passed!
+    (2 2)

 Under the hood, `suite-w/setup` uses `withs`, so variables can depend on earlier variables.